-If you're looking for musical longevity, look no further than America's most wanted country outlaw, Willie Nelson.
-At 85 years old, he's still recording and touring like he was twenty years ago.
+If you're looking for musical longevity, look no further than American outlaw country hero, Willie Nelson.
+In his eighties, he's still recording and touring like he was twenty years ago.
 And twenty years before that.
-Pick any Hall of Fame member, and they've probably written a song or two with the Red Headed Stranger.
-Here are our favorites.
+Pick any Hall of Fame member, and they've probably written a song or two with the Red Headed Stranger (Merle Haggard anyone?).

 10. "Beer For My Horses" - with Toby Keith